 Here are some ways in which you can seek help for self-esteem issues:

-Psychotherapy, or ‘talk therapy’, is a process that allows individuals to gain insight into their issues through having structured conversations.
-Through the process of psychotherapy, the individual is able to identify and change the negative thoughts and beliefs of self that he or she has.
-The individual can also work with the psychotherapist on other goals, such as gaining small successes, forming positive relationships, and building resilience in the face of everyday challenges to increase their confidence in themselves.
+Counselling, or psychotherapy, is a process that allows individuals to gain insight into their issues through having structured conversations.
+Through the process of counselling, the individual is able to identify and change the negative thoughts and beliefs of self that he or she has.
+The individual can also work with the counsellor on other goals, such as gaining small successes, forming positive relationships, and building resilience in the face of everyday challenges to increase their confidence in themselves.

 02 | Self-Help Resources